 As you get ready to apply for a green card from inside the United States, you need to file several government forms and supporting documents.
+Along with the Form I-485, Application to Register Permanent Residence or Adjust Status, most family-based application packages contain an immigrant visa petition, affidavit of support and other applications.
 This article provides an I-485 checklist and an overview to help you prepare your adjustment of status application package.

-It is important to note that this I-485 checklist addresses applicants with family-based petition.
+This I-485 checklist addresses applicants with a family-based basis for filing the application.
 In other words, the principal applicant is eligible through a family member such as a spouse, parent, child, or sibling.
 The checklist covers only a typical situation and is to be used for informational purposes only.
-Because your specific situation could be different, it should not be taken as legal advice.
+Because your specific situation could be different.
+To prepare your application correctly and get specific guidance on supporting documents, use CitizenPath to prepare your application.

 I-485 Checklist: Getting Ready to Fill Out the Application

 It isn’t practical to list every item you’ll need before you begin.
 However, there are some pieces of information that may take you some time to gather.
-Your pre-checklist for Form I-485, Application to Adjust Status, should include the following information:
+As you prepare to fill out Form I-485, your pre-checklist should include the following information:

 - Alien registration number (if applicable)